yaostyle/yaostyle/README.md

 ### Hi there 👋 I'm a software developer specializing in Full-stack and web-based application development.
 - 🔭 I’m currently working on a special project made in Flutter.
 - 🌱 I’m currently learning .NET Core 6 and SwiftUI.
-- 👯 I’m looking to collaborate on anything!
+- 👯 I’m looking to collaborate on anything fun and useful for the society!
-- 🤔 I’m looking for help with writing a better code.
+- 🤔 I’m looking for help with (...?)
-- 💬 Ask me about anything just don't too personal!
+- 💬 Ask me about anything just don't be too personal!
 - 📫 How to reach me: email or buzz me.

 <!--